phphe/vue-draggable-nested-tree/README.md

 }
 ```
 # other
+### draggable & droppable <a name="draggable_droppable"></a>
+A node is default draggable and droppable.
+You can set draggable and droppable property of a node.
+The another way is use hooks: isNodeDraggable and isNodeDroppable.
+The hook will override draggable or droppable property.
 ### Traverse tree
 Recommend to use my other library [tree-helper](https://github.com/phphe/tree-helper).
 It has 2 traverse methods: depthFirstSearch, breadthFirstSearch.
 ### draggable library